radicle-dev/radicle-upstream/DEVELOPMENT.md

 #### Typography

 The design system provides a constrained set of typographic styles.
 This consists of a set of styled headers, a set of styled paragraphs and a set of modifiers.
 These also overlap with the components we have in our design system in Figma, where the design of the app exists.
+All classes are prefixed with `typo-` so this might be helpful if you have any autocomplete in your editor.

-For the headers, you can just use `<h1 />` up to `<h5 />`, if you want to apply the same styles to other html elements you can use the matching classes `typo-header-1` to `typo-header-5` (use this sparingly).
+For the headers you can just use `<h1>` up to `<h5>`, if you want to apply the same styles to other html elements you can use the matching classes `typo-header-1` to `typo-header-5` (use `<h1>` to `<h5>` where you can).

+For text we recommend using a `<p>` wherever they are used in the Figma files.
+There are matching modifiers if you're looking for a bold paragraph, `<p class="typo-bold">`, or any of the other ones we have.
+Check out [typography.css](./public/typography.css) to get an idea of the possible combinations.
+All the ones we're using in figma are represented here.
+If you need to use another html element than `<p>`, there are classes that match the paragraph styling, e.g.: `<p class="typo-bold">` -> `<span class="typo-text-bold">`

+The modifiers are to give us some flexibility and allow us to create classes for certain css functionality we use over and over.
+Such as, `typo-overflow-ellipses` and `typo-all-caps`.
+These should be self-explanatory.

+We also added a set of modifiers that allow you to add the font-family as a class where you need it, here again we would recommend not doing that as most styles should fit into one of the two catagories above.

+The only place in the app we're not using this is in `<Markdown />`, since the library we use doesn't allow us to overwrite the styles without using global declarations.
+If you have any questions or improvements, open an issue and we're happy to help you along.

 #### Colors